IBM/webspherelab/Liberty_Perf_Lab.md

 This lab uses IBM Java 8.
 The concepts and techniques apply generally to other Java runtimes although details of other Java runtimes (e.g. [HotSpot](https://publib.boulder.ibm.com/httpserv/cookbook/Java-Java_Virtual_Machines_JVMs-HotSpot_JVM.html)) vary significantly and are covered elsewhere.

-The IBM Java virtual machine (named J9) has become largely open sourced into the [OpenJ9 project](https://github.com/eclipse/openj9).
+The IBM Java virtual machine (named J9) has become largely open sourced into the [Eclipse OpenJ9 project](https://github.com/eclipse/openj9).
 OpenJ9 ships with OpenJDK through the [IBM Semeru Runtimes offering](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
 OpenJDK is [somewhat different](https://publib.boulder.ibm.com/httpserv/cookbook/Java.html#Java-General) than the JDK that IBM Java uses.
 Note that some IBM Java tooling such as HealthCenter is not yet available in IBM Semeru Runtimes (except on z/OS) which is why we chose IBM Java 8 for this lab; however, generally, more modern versions of Java would be recommended.

 # Core Concepts